How to Convert Your Resume for Applicant Tracking Systems (ATS): The 3-Version Strategy That Actually Works

 There's hope, and there's a method, but first there's a bit of detail that you might like to know as you allocate precious time searching for a job.

-Clearly, getting your résumé through a company’s ATS is critical, and this entire post is about giving you the best chance at making sure your resume, when submitted through an applicant tracking system, reaches a human being.
+Clearly, getting your résumé through a company's ATS is critical, and this entire post is about giving you the best chance at making sure your résumé, when submitted through an applicant tracking system, reaches a human being.

 Let's start with a bit more detail around what you're dealing with.
 And let's set the right expectations while we're at it.

-I’ve always anecdotally heard that there are roughly 100 ATS around the world in any given year.
+I've always anecdotally heard that there are roughly 100 ATS around the world in any given year.
 A google result at time of this publishing, however, gave a different figure.
-Search results said things like this: “Before we introduce you to the 60 prevalent applicant tracking systems (ATSs)” and “Best 91 free applicant tracking systems” (yikes, 91 free? how many paid?!).
+Search results said things like this: "Before we introduce you to the 60 prevalent applicant tracking systems (ATSs)" and "Best 91 free applicant tracking systems" (yikes, 91 free? how many paid?).

-Which means there’s no bullet-proof resume format to be sure your resume is perfectly ingested by every ATS.
+Which means there's no bullet proof resume format to be sure your resume is perfectly ingested by every ATS.
 (If you know otherwise, please point me to the solution.
-I’m awaiting that splendid day.)
+I'm awaiting that splendid day.)

 I can attest to this because I occasionally help clients when they first start a job search.
 Worst case, you upload your resume and it goes into a black hole with a simple, "Thanks for submitting your resume!"
 Best case, you get a preview page to review and make corrections inside of tiny text boxes.